-Comprehensive (Loss) Income
+Comprehensive Income (Loss)

-Other comprehensive (loss) income ("OC(L)I") includes foreign exchange gain on translation to the Company's presentation currency from the US Dollar functional currency.
-OC(L)I includes actuarially determined gains and losses on post employment benefits offered to certain employees and the effect of the limit applied (if any) to the defined benefit asset.
-OC(L)I also includes unrealized loss on cash flow hedge reserve.
-Comprehensive (loss) income is composed of net (loss) income and OC(L)I.
+Other comprehensive income (loss) ("OCI(L)") includes foreign exchange gain on translation to the Company's presentation currency from the US Dollar functional currency.
+OCI(L) includes actuarially determined gains and losses on post employment benefits offered to certain employees and the effect of any limits applied to the defined benefit asset.
+OCI(L) also includes unrealized loss on cash flow hedge reserve.
+Comprehensive income (loss) is composed of net income (loss) and OCI(L).

-Accumulated OC(L)I is a separate component of Shareholder's equity which includes the accumulated balances of all components of OC(L)I which are recognized in comprehensive (loss) income but excluded from profit or loss.
+Accumulated OCI(L) is a separate component of Shareholders' Equity which includes the accumulated balances of all components of OCI(L) which are recognized in comprehensive income (loss) but excluded from net income (loss).

-New IFRS Standards, Amendments and Interpretations adopted as of April 1, 2020 (effective January 1, 2020)
+New IFRS Standards, Amendments and Interpretations adopted as of April 1, 2021 (effective January 1, 2021)